 Table 2.
-Additive, dominance, environmental and genotype-environmental components of means of six generations of pearl millet grown at two locations necessitates the study of more number of generations and testing over an array of environments.
+Additive, dominance, environmental and genotype environmental components of means of six generations of pearl millet grown at two locations has also been reported by many other workers [2, 7, 9, 10].
+As the role of epistasis and linkage is due to genetic reasons, which may be material specific, the environment causing bias in the gene effects necessitates the study of more number of generations and testing over an array of environments.

-$^{}P = 0.05 - 0.01, ^{}P = 0.01.$
+$^{}P = 0.05 - 0.01$ . $^{}P = 0.01$ .

-February, 1995]
+February, 1996]